laravel/docs/upgrade.md

 [The `Illuminate\Contracts\Container\Container` contract](https://github.com/laravel/framework/pull/26378) now extends the `ArrayAccess` contract.
 If you are implementing the `Container` interface, your implementation should now also satisfy the `ArrayAccess` contract.

+#### The `resolve` Method

+**Likelihood Of Impact: Very Low**

+The `resolve` method [now accepts](https://github.com/laravel/framework/pull/27066) a new boolean parameter which indicates whether events (resolving callbacks) should be raised/executed during the instantiation of an object.
+If you are overriding this method, you should update the method signature to match its parent.

 #### The `addContextualBinding` Method

 **Likelihood Of Impact: Very Low**

 The `addContextualBinding` method [was added to the `Illuminate\Contracts\Container\Container` contract](https://github.com/laravel/framework/pull/26551).
 If you are implementing this interface, you should add this method to your implementation.

+#### The `tagged` Method

+**Likelihood Of Impact: Low**

+The `tagged` method signature [has been changed](https://github.com/laravel/framework/pull/26953) and it now returns an `iterable` instead of an `array`.
+If you have type-hinted in your code some parameter which gets the return value of this method with `array`, you should modify the type-hint to `iterable`.

 #### The `flush` Method

 **Likelihood Of Impact: Very Low**

 The `flush` method [was added to the `Illuminate\Contracts\Container\Container` contract](https://github.com/laravel/framework/pull/26477).
 If you are implementing this interface, you should add this method to your implementation.

-#### The `tagged` Method

-**Likelihood Of Impact: Very Low**

-The `tagged` method signature [has been changed](https://github.com/laravel/framework/pull/26953) and it now returns an `iterable` instead of an `array`.
-If you have type-hinted in your code some parameter which gets the return value of this method with `array` you'll have to modify the type-hint to `iterable`.

-#### The `resolve` Method

-**Likelihood Of Impact: Very Low**

-The `resolve` method [now accepts](https://github.com/laravel/framework/pull/27066) a new boolean parameter which indicates whether events (resolving callbacks) should be raised/executed during the instantiation of an object.
-If you are overriding this method, you should update the method signature to match its parent.

 ### Database